Razorbotz/Git_Intro/README.md

 ![Branch results](https://github.com/Razorbotz/Test/blob/pictures/pictures/Test_4.PNG)

-After running the command, the output is the branches that are in the repository.
+After running the command, the branches currently in the repository are listed.
 The default branch for the Test repository is the master branch.
+The branch that is currently selected is displayed in green, which is currently the master branch.
 The master branch is push protected, so you will not be able to modify any of the files in it without approval.
-To modify files without overwriting anyone else's work or atttempting to push to the master branch, you will create a new local branch.
+You will need to create a local branch to avoid (1) modifying someone else's work and (2) attempting to push to the master branch.
 To create a local branch, run the following command and replace yourName with your name.

 ```
 git branch yourName